Automation is always about people. This is certainly true with regard to ‘automating’ decisions and transforming data into ‘actionable intelligence’.

 - Has sufficient general knowledge of (relationships in) business operations;

-- understands the possibilities Business Intelligence offers for the business and for the organisation as a whole;
+- understands the possibilities Business Intelligence offers for the business and for the organization as a whole;

-- is well aware of the key success factors of BI and ensures that these success factors are being realised in the best possible way;
+- is well aware of the key success factors of BI and ensures that these success factors are being realized in the best possible way;

 - keeps an eye on the big picture and is decisive.